thomas-siegrist/tolerant-reader/README.md

     private String someCustomFieldNameInTheJavaModel;
 ```
 ### Custom paths
 The Tolerant reader, by default, goes through the model-class and puts together the path to find the value in the input-source.
 But you can explicitly override this path with a custom value.
 It must be a valid JsonPath / XPath Expression.
 The Tolerant reader searches the XML / Json String with the given path.
 You can put the @CustomPath Annotation over a field.
 When you point to a subtree, the whole subtree is parsed by using the given path to the root of the subtree.
 The paths can be absolute or relative.
-When you use relative paths you are even more tolerant, because the element could be moved within the tree and still matches your given mode-class.
+When you use relative paths you are even more tolerant, because the element could be moved within the tree and still matches your given model-class.

 **An XML-Example with an absolute path:**
 ```java